vaishvikmaisuria/Horizontally-Scaling-Distributed-Database/README.md

-# URL-Shortener
+# Horizontally Scaling Distributed Database
-URL Shortener with a Horizontally Scaling Distributed Database
+Maps a string called short to a string called long where long can be a link to a website with a Horizontally Scaling Distributed Database.

 ** Built by: Aashdeep Brar, Abdulwasay Mehar and Vaishvik Maisuria**